nextcloud/mail/README.md

 ```

 ### Server-side caching
-Mailbox messages and accounts can be cached on the ownCloud server to reduce mail server load:
+Mailbox messages and accounts can be cached on the Nextcloud server to reduce mail server load:
 This requires a valid memcache to be configured
 ```php
 'app.mail.server-side-cache.enabled' => true